opensearch-project/opensearch-cli/docs/dev/rfc/rest-api-as-commands.md

 ### Description

-Use GET api to execute requests against Elasticsearch cluster.
+Use GET api to execute requests against OpenSearch cluster.
 This command enables you to run any GET based REST api commands across all categories.

 ### Synopsis

 ```
-odfe-cli curl get options [common parameters]
+opensearch-cli curl get options [common parameters]
 ```

 ### Options